Academic integrity and Ethics Review Board

 Please note: this time path may be subject to change when an agreement cannot be reached easily.

-The Board judges the submission (i.e. approves or rejects them) using an assessment form.
 When starting an employment relation with EUR, employees confirm that they will act in compliance with the Netherlands Code of Conduct for Scientific Practice 2014.
-After a submission has been approved by the Ethics Review Board, the responsibility of the individual researcher for the work transfers to the faculty, provided that the researcher follows the procedures based on which the consent was provided.
+After a submission has been approved by the Ethics Review Committee, the responsibility of the individual researcher for the work transfers to the faculty, provided that the researcher follows the procedures based on which the approval was provided.

-The assessment form incorporates key attributes of the social sciences and the humanities that may influence ethical issues (underlying ethical principles; methodology; participants; participant consent; protection of personal data and privacy).
-The assessment considers a number of research project phases (ranging from the research plan to the dissemination of the results) as well as the manner in which ethical questions are converted into procedures and instruments.
-Whenever the Ethics Review Board withholds its approval for a submission, it indicates what changes are required to secure the Board's approval in the future.
+The Checklist Ethical Review covers key attributes of the social sciences and the humanities that may influence ethical issues (underlying ethical principles; methodology; participants; participant consent; protection of personal data and privacy).
+The Ethics Review Committee’s assessment considers a number of research project phases (ranging from the research plan to the dissemination of the results) as well as the manner in which ethical questions are converted into procedures and instruments.
+Whenever the Ethics Review Committee withholds its approval for a submission, it indicates what changes are required to secure the Committee's approval in the future.

 - The Netherlands Code of Conduct for Scientific Practice 2014